longevity-genie/gpt_proofread/README.md

 # GPT OCR

-GPT OCR is a Python application that leverages the OpenAI GPT-3.5-turbo model to process and proofread text documents.
-The application is specifically designed for handling `.txt` files.
+GPT OCR is a Python application that leverages the OpenAI GPT-3.5-turbo model to process and proofread text documents produced from PDF OCR, Scan OCR etc. The application is specifically designed for handling `.txt` files.
 It provides various functionalities such as navigating through a directory of text files, chunking the text for efficient processing, and communicating with the AI model interactively.

 ## Installation
 To install the required libraries, you can use pip: